 - Understand that many substance and alcohol addictions are cultivated during the college years.

-- Seek counseling or professional help immediately if you suspect your child is drinking too much.
+- Seek Dallas Addiction Counseling Services immediately if you suspect your child is drinking too much.

-- If you or someone you know is struggling with substance or alcohol addiction, please contact a counselor to assist you in such challenges.
+- If you or someone you know is struggling with substance or alcohol addiction, please contact a counselor or Teen Addictions Counseling in Dallas to assist you in such challenges.

 NOTE: Freely redistribute this resource, electronically or in print, provided you leave the authors, name, credentials, and contact information below intact and include a link to this article.